 With the right travel insurance your adventures don't need to be risky ventures!

-Located roughly 4-hours from Washington DC, Central Pennsylvania makes a perfect escape for outdoor enthusiasts.
+Located roughly 4-hours from Washington DC, Central Pennsylvania makes a perfect escape for adventure travelers and outdoor enthusiasts.
 However, the sylvan forests and the rugged terrain of Pennsylvania make it a mountain biker’s paradise.
 And the region known as Happy Valley and State College are full of surprises to discover.

 Not far from Penn State’s Main Campus in State College you will find Rothrock State Forest.
 This state park offers some of the premier riding in Pennsylvania and hosts multiple MTB competitions throughout the year including the seven-day Trans-sylvania Epic, the Wilderness 101 endurance race, and Rothrock Trail Mix.
 But you don’t need to be a competitive rider to enjoy Rothrock.
 With 431 miles of trails distributed across over 96K acres, every rider will find a trail that challenges their abilities.